-We draw your attention to accompanying Note 11 to the consolidated financial statements, on November 9, 2020, the Group made an issuance of Senior Notes for an amount of US\$575 million dollars (The Senior Notes), with an annual interest rate of 7.50%, and maturity in 2025.
+We draw attention to Note 11 of the consolidated financial statements.
+On September 13, 2021, the Group made an issue of Senior Notes for U.S.\$600,000 million (the Senior Notes), bearing an annual interest rate of 6.375% maturing 2028.
 The Senior Notes were listed in the Singapore Stock Exchange (SGX-ST).
 The Senior notes were issued through a private offering intended only for qualified institutional investors in the United States, in conformity with Rule 144A of the U.S. Securities Act of 1933 as amended (Securities Act) and outside of the United States in conformity with regulation S, under the Securities Act.
-The purpose of the Senior Notes issuance was to use the proceeds to increase the Group's geographical coverage in Mexico, as well to refinance liabilities, in order to reduce the Group's debt cost of debt and improve the maturity profile.
+The purpose of the Senior Notes issuance was to use the proceeds to increase the Group's geographical coverage in Mexico, as well to refinance liabilities, in order to reduce the Group's debt cost and improve the maturity profile.